 Randy (Ronaldo) de Guzman

-Randy is a Master of Tennis for Performance, certified by Professional Tennis Registry (PTR); he is also certified in Adult Development.
-As Head Coach of Gonzaga College High School, the team has been undefeated since 2019.
-Coach de Guzman was named 2019 Tennis Coach of the Year by The Pigskin Club of Washington, Inc.
+Randy holds a Master of Tennis for Performance certification from the Professional Tennis Registry (PTR) and is also certified in Adult Development.
+As the Head Coach of Gonzaga College High School, Coach de Guzman, he was named 2019 Tennis Coach of the Year by The Pigskin Club of Washington, Inc.

 Joel is a PTR Professional and began teaching tennis in 2004.
 Born and raised in Manila, Philippines, Joel was a former top 25 junior in the 18 & under national rankings.
 He immigrated to the United States in 2001 and was ranked in the top 25 Men’s Open division in the Mid-Atlantic.
 Joel continues to have love for the sport through teaching and playing.